jessest94106/openairinterface5g/doc/FEATURE_SET.md

   - Support for MasterCellGroup configuration (from DU)
   - Interface with NGAP for the interactions with the AMF
   - Interface with F1AP for CU/DU split deployment option
+  - Interface with E1AP for CU-CP/CU-CP split deployment option
-  - Periodic RRC measurements of serving cell (no A/B events)
+  - Periodic RRC measurements of serving/neighbour cells and A2/A3 event handling
-- Initial support for RedCap
+- Initial support for RedCap (see MAC)

 ## gNB X2AP